Xiaojian-Zhang/EQ_PA_ML_VideoData/README.md

 _Preprocessing_Data.ipynb_: preprocessing data, transforming annotations into numeric variables

 _Modeling_Plotting.ipynb_: Train-test data splitting, machine learning model development, MNL model development, performance comparison, variable importance calculation, partial dependence plots generation, and all generating all figures.

+# Annotation

+An example of using ELAN to annotate protective action behavior is shown in ELAN_demo.png.
+We cover the video playing box for privacy issues.
+As we discussed in the paper, for each video, around three (one leader and two followers) decision-makers' behavior were annotated.
+The behavior, environment changes, and social interactions were identified per second.